davehasagithub/slidewsl/NOTES.md

   It's intended to be used for project and database files.
-  The disk image can be disconnected in order to rebuild the underlying WSL2 host; it can then be seamlessly reattached without loss of data or configuration (such as local changes, branches and shelved items).
+  The disk image can be disconnected in order to rebuild the underlying WSL2 host; it can then be seamlessly reattached without loss of data or configuration (such as local changes, branches, and shelved items).
 - The image file is created at `%userprofile%\slidewsl.img` and mounted at `/mnt/slidewsl`.
   It's set to grow to a max size of 20G.